-Infusion Therapy involves administering medications or other treatments intravenously (through a vein).
+Infusion Therapy is administering medications or other treatments intravenously (through a vein).
 Infusion therapy is typically used when a patient cannot take medication orally or when an IV treatment is more effective.

-In treating chronic illnesses, infusion therapy tends to be more efficient since it delivers medicine, antibiotics, and/or hydration directly into the bloodstream.
-As a result, there is a higher absorption rate so a patient can receive treatment faster.
+In treating chronic illnesses, infusion therapy tends to be more efficient since it delivers medicine, antibiotics, and/or hydration directly into the bloodstream, which means it is absorbed faster.
 Commonly, infusion therapy is used to treat cancer, autoimmune disorders, congestive heart failure, dehydration, infections, pain, etc.

 Infusion treatments are provided in a quiet, comfortable setting located inside the hospital.
 Our comprehensive infusion therapy services include:

 - IV Hydration

 - Autoimmune disorder biologic infusions (Multiple sclerosis, Rheumatoid Arthritis, Crohn’s disease, and many more)